drinkbird/drinkbird.github.io/_posts/blog/2016-09-04-the-doctor-and-the-demanding-patient-metaphor-do-no-harm.md

 ---
 layout: post
-title: "The Doctor and the Demanding Patient, aka.
-Do No Harm"
+title: "The Doctor and the Demanding Patient"
 excerpt: "A metaphor about professionalism in software development"
 permalink: /the-doctor-and-the-demanding-patient-metaphor-do-no-harm/
 comments: true